camposAaron/learning-rxjs/README.md

 ```
 npm install
 ```
-this command will download all modules or packages in order to execute the project.
+ Download all necesaries packages in order to execute the project.

 * Once finished, execute the project with